brunch/fusion/readme.md

 ## What is fusion good for?

 You might have noticed that using script tags to manage your JavaScript templates can become quite a mess if you have a bunch of them.
-It is a good idea to split them into several files.
+It's a good idea to split them into several files.
 Fusion helps you bring them back together in one neatly organized namespace.

 For example if you have a directory structure like